eda-ricercatore/gulyas-scripts/notes/python.md

 + Practice the "good enough" philosophy \cite[Chapter 19, pp. 383]{Hetland2005}
 	\cite{Martelli2016a,Martelli2016}, which is also espoused by Prof. Jiang Hu during his classes and research lab meetings (*personal communication*).
+	- This helps me to avoid problems associated with perfectionism, which keeps me from completing or releasing "imperfect" work.